unahouExosite/docs/portals/README.md

 - `<unix-timestamp-N>` is a [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time), measured in number of seconds since the epoch.
 - `<value-N>` may be a string, int, or float depending on the data source type.
-- `"info"` is an object documented in the [remote procedure call documentation](https://github.com/exosite/docs/tree/master/rpc#info).
+- `<data-source-info>` is an object documented in the [remote procedure call documentation](https://github.com/exosite/docs/tree/master/rpc#info).
 But only basic, description, shares, storage, subscribers and tags are exposed.
 - `<data-source-id>` is the RID of a data source.
 - `<data-source-unit>` is the unit of a data source.